turingschool/front-end-curriculum/projects/complete-me.md

 ## Complete Me

-Everybody uses auto complete.
-In this project you are going to be building a low level version of an auto complete system in javascript.
+Autocomplete features are a very common convention for text inputs on search fields.
+In this project you are going to be building a low level version of an auto complete system in JavaScript.

 ### Hint
 You can use `console.log` along with `JSON.stringify` to view your trie in your console when running your tests.